When Is a Microvisor No Visor at All?

 Containers vs. virtualization?

 Containers have gained big momentum over the past year.
-I’m reminded of this album cover, which you old folks in the crowd will remember as well:
+I’m reminded of this album cover, which you old folks in the crowd will remember as well.

+But wait!
+Containers haven’t eliminated the market for virtualization just yet.
 In fact, this discussion shouldn’t be positioned strictly as a containers vs. virtualization debate.

 Indeed, ironically, one of the bigger recent stories in the world of containers came at the recent VMworld Conference in San Francisco: VMware’s new Photon OS platform and Pivotal’s turnkey solution for it.